xNapha/employee-creator/README.md

 - Finished all the styling for the web application
 - Created a several more form components

+### 07/06/2023 | Testing and Deploying

+- Finished creating tests for the front end, mainly just focusing on the components and containers rendering
+- Deployed the final project on netlify but i realised that without the backend all you will see is a loading screen, so might take it down
+- Tried and failed to add tests for the backend, look further down for an explanation

 ---

 ## What did you struggling with?